What Is a Password Manager? (And Do I Need One?)

 Desktop apps

 An application you could run from your computer desktop, whether you run Windows or Mac, that might only be available on one device.
 The low availability could make it harder for hackers to crack but limits its usability if you have multiple devices.
-For example, 1Password and LastPass offer desktop applications that you could set up to keep your passwords saved only on this device without syncing them to the cloud.
+You can also set up desktop apps to save your passwords on one device without syncing them to the cloud.

 Mobile apps